Warner Bros. Studio Tour: Warner Bros. Studio Tour Tokyo – The Making of Harry Potter

-Announced in August 2020, Warner Bros.
-Studio Tour Tokyo – The Making of Harry Potter is an upcoming attraction in Tokyo, Japan.
-This will be the second such park in the world, after the one in London, which opened in 2012.
-It will be located in the Tokyo Nerima Ward, on part of the now-defunct Toshimaen amusement park site.
-Similar to its counterpart in London, the 30,000 square-meter attraction in Tokyo will offer visitors a walking tour through some of the recreated famous film sets including the Great Hall, the Forbidden Forest, and the Diagon Alley.
-It will also display film sets, costumes, and props that were used in the Harry Potter films.
-In addition to Harry Potter, it will also cover the Fantastic Beasts spin-offs.
-The attraction is scheduled to be opened on June 16 of 2023.
-Steam locomotive 4920 Dumbleton Hall, that is identical to the locomotive used in the Harry Potter movies, will be an exhibit.
+Announced in August 2020 and opened on June 16, 2023, Warner Bros.
+Studio Tour Tokyo – The Making of Harry Potter is an attraction in Tokyo, Japan.
+This is the second such park in the world, after the one in London, which opened in 2012.

+It is located in the Tokyo Nerima Ward, on part of the now-defunct Toshimaen amusement park site.
+Similar to its counterpart in London, the 30,000 square-meter attraction in Tokyo offers visitors a walking tour through some of the recreated famous film sets including the Great Hall, the Forbidden Forest, and the Diagon Alley.
+It also displays film sets, costumes, and props that were used in the Harry Potter films.
+In addition to Harry Potter, it also covers the Fantastic Beasts spin-offs.
+Steam locomotive 4920 Dumbleton Hall is on exhibit, serving as the identical locomotive used in the Harry Potter movies.

+Warner Bros.
+Studio Tour Shanghai – The Making of Harry Potter

+Warner Bros.
+Discovery announced its intention to build a “Harry Potter Studio Tour” in Shanghai.
+The company is partnering with Jinjiang International, which made the news official on its WeChat account.